JohannesMP/DarkBoard-Espresso-Theme/README.md

 ## Preview

-Espresso on the left, TextMate on the right (click for larger):
+Espresso with DarkBoard on the left, TextMate with blackboard on the right (click for larger):
 <br />
 <a href="http://i.imgur.com/ipeJy.png"><img src="http://i.imgur.com/ipeJyl.png" /></a>